Tony Junior

-Tony Claessens (born 21 October 1989), better known by his stage name Tony Junior, is a Dutch DJ and record producer from Utrecht.
+Tony Claessens (born 21 October 1989), better known by his stage name Claessens (previously Tony Junior), is a Dutch DJ and record producer from Utrecht.
 He has released a number of charting singles and is best known for his collaborations with DVBBS, Nervo and Tiësto.

 Biography

 Tony Claessens was born as the son of Toni Peroni, a musician and drummer of Het Goede Doel.
 His mother is actress and model Linda Dubbeldeman.
 Junior started out as a drummer.
 When the band broke up, he moved from rock to house.

 In 2010, his first release was the single "Loesje", in collaboration with Nicolas Nox, which reached number 2 on the Dutch Single Top 100 chart.
 It is a reworking of a song "Wie is Loesje?", which was released for the first time in 1939 by Wim Poppink and the Dutch jazz and dance orchestra The Ramblers.
 Thereafter, the duo released a remake of "Ain't Seen Nothing Yet" which reached number 55 of the Top 100.

 The most success he had in collaboration with Tiësto, together they released "Get Down" in 2015.

 He has appeared with his father in the reality series Toni & Tony: Zo Vader, Zo Zoon, which was shown on RTL 5 in 2015.

 In March 2021 Tony Junior was announced as the Bachelor in the sixth season of the Dutch version of The Bachelor.

+In February 2025 he changed his stage name from Tony Junior to CLAESSENS: after this change he completely abandoned the big room house/house sound to switch to techno/hardstyle.